philogicae/sequential-thinking-mcp/README.md

 This repository provides an MCP (Model Context Protocol) server that enables an AI agent to perform advanced meta-cognition and dynamic, reflective problem-solving.

+This version of Sequential Thinking is quite different than the original one, as it only forces the agent to virtually log its thoughts and plans, without actually doing anything, except prompting itself.
+I found it to be sufficient enough for any kind of LLMs.

 <a href="https://glama.ai/mcp/servers/@philogicae/sequential-thinking-mcp">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/@philogicae/sequential-thinking-mcp/badge?cache-control=no-cache" alt="Sequential Thinking MCP" />
 </a>